orsonteodoro/muslx32/README.md

 grub2-install | It doesn't work natively in x32 use lilo.  you can still install grub from amd64 profile or partiton. xterm | It works in root but not as user mono | It is for C#.
 The patches from PLD Linux are incomplete.
 Details of the patch can be found on https://www.mail-archive.com/pld-cvs-commit@lists.pld-linux.org/msg361561.html for what needs to be done.
-From my previous attempt, the fix is not trivial which PLD would suggest. nodejs | It depends on v8.  v8 doesn't support x32. import (from imagematick) | It cannot take a screenshot use imlib2 instead. wine | It's broken and never supported x32.  x86 (win32/win16) may never be supported but x86_64 based windows apps may be supported.
+From my previous attempt, the fix is not trivial which PLD would suggest. nodejs | V8 JavaScript engine, which it is based off of, doesn't support x32. import (from imagematick) | It cannot take a screenshot use imlib2 instead. wine | It's broken and never supported x32.  x86 (win32/win16) may never be supported but x86_64 based windows apps may be supported.
 Problems and immaturity of musl may prevent it be ported to muslx32.  win32 uses x86 calling conventions which make it possibly impossible to support.  x32 uses x86_64 assembly instructions and same registers which makes it easier to port but porting may not go well and limit to programs compiled with the wine toolchain than those produced with the microsoft toolchain. clang | Clang 3.7 does work with compiling a hello world program, but it still broken when used as system-wide compiler.
 It failed with a simple program like gnome-calculator.  https://llvm.org/bugs/show_bug.cgi?id=13666 at comment 3 needs to be fixed first.
-This ebuild will compile clang to the end even though the bug report says otherwise because we can skip over compiling atomic.c and gcc_personality_v0.c. keepass | it requires mono. use keepassx instead. cinnamon and gnome-light | this is not supported because muslx32 uses edev and cinnamon or gnome-light requires systemd.  you will need to also edit those packages yourself.  use xfce4-meta or lxde-meta as an alternative. xmonad and ghc | there is no x32 abi ghc so it won't work unless we crosscompile/crossbuild it describe by https://gentoohaskell.wordpress.com/2017/04/15/ghc-as-a-cross-compiler-update/. firefox 45.x only | It works except when using pulseaudio and jit.
+This ebuild will compile clang to the end even though the bug report says otherwise because we can skip over compiling atomic.c and gcc_personality_v0.c. keepass | It requires mono.
+Use keepassx instead but you may need to convert your key files first. cinnamon and gnome-light | This is not supported because muslx32 uses edev and cinnamon or gnome-light requires systemd.
+If you decide to emerge it, you will need to also edit those packages yourself to support any musl or x32 bugs.
+Use xfce4-meta or lxde-meta as an alternative. xmonad and ghc | There is no x32 abi ghc so it won't work unless we crosscompile/crossbuild it describe by https://gentoohaskell.wordpress.com/2017/04/15/ghc-as-a-cross-compiler-update/. firefox 45.x only | It works except when using pulseaudio and jit.
 Javascript works but through the slower interpreter path.
 YouTube works with alsa audio.
 Firefox 47+ and 49+ is broken on x32 with 45.x patches applied.
 It is an outdated version an may pose a security risk.
 Use a different computer or live cd or partition with amd64 x86 and firefox updated continously.
 Currently broken.
-Shows window cannot get on web sites or crashes. libreoffice | i found a way to emerge it completely but without some gallery extras.  loads splash but crashes.
+Shows window cannot get on web sites or crashes. libreoffice | Loads splash but crashes. gparted | If you use hfs, there may be higher risk of data loss.  dependencies that rely on the hfs use flag and the gparted program need to be checked since patches to dependencies were manually applied.  sys-fs/diskdev_cmds is the package in question if you are worrying about which one I might have screwed up on manually patching. it shows some partitions on other drives but didn't show all paritions on 2TB drive and some other drives. obs-studio | Segfaults on start. cheese | It could not detect webcam.
+Either the package or library or kernel driver is broken.
+It shows limited gui. networkmanager | It complains when trying to run daemon. eog | Segfaults.
+It could be library problem.
+Use GPicView instead. mirage | Segfaults.
+It could be library problem.
+Use GPicView instead.

 ### Notes